 What is an auto loan?

 An auto loan (or car loan) is a type of short-term personal loan used for purchasing a car.
 It works like any other secured loan granted by a financial institution.
 Once you take a loan, you have to make a repayment each month on the principal and the interest.
 The main difference between the standard short-term loan and an auto loan is its purpose — in the case of an auto loan, it is strictly defined.
 Another difference is that car loans have a built-in collateral — the purchased car.
 So, if you cannot pay the installments and, as a consequence, cannot pay back the borrowed money, the car is legally repossessed to the lender.

 Car loans differ from mortgages because you do not need any real estate collateral to apply for them.
 Also, the loan granting process is less complicated and shorter in the case of auto loans.
 Another difference is the payback period length: in the case of mortgages, it could be as long as 30 years, and the typical term of a car loan is between 12 to 60 months.

 How does a car loan work?

 Well, it is easier than you think.
 Once you find the car you want to buy, you usually know its price.
-Basing the calculations on that price, you should be able to work out the amount you need to borrow.
+Based on the calculations using that price, you should be able to work out the amount you need to borrow.
 In the simplest case, it is the price of the car minus the money you have.

 When considering taking a car loan to buy a new car, it is worth knowing that there are two main types of financing on a car loan: direct lending and dealership financing.

 - Direct lending is a typical loan taken from a bank or credit union.
 You sign a purchase contract with a car dealer and then use the money borrowed from the direct lender to make the appropriate payments.